U.S. opposes plans to make WHO more independent

 Washington has been critical of the WHO for some time.

-The Biden administration rejoined soon after taking office, but officials said they think the WHO needs significant reform, and raised concerns about its governance, structure and ability to confront rising threats, not least from China.
+The Biden administration rejoined soon after taking office, but officials have said they think the WHO needs significant reform and raised concerns about its governance, structure and ability to confront rising threats, not least from China.

 One of the European officials said other big countries, including Japan and Brazil, were also hesitant about the published WHO proposal.